 Follow the directions to create a file in the correct format, or click Download mapping to work from a file with all dimensions from your source system.

 When downloading the mappings, you'll receive an Excel file with directions in the first tab and your dimensions in the second tab.
-Use the same mapping strategies as above to set up your file
+Use the same mapping strategies as above to set up your file:

 Many-to-one mapping or one-to-one mapping

-List the name of the dimension in the Cube dimension column.
-Be sure the Cube dimension you reference in your file exists in your Cube.
-If you need to add a dimension, follow this guide.
+Be sure the Cube dimension member you reference in your file exists in your Cube.
+If you need to add a dimension member, follow this guide.

 Your file will look like the file below when you've completed your mapping and are ready to upload.